Hey boss babe!

 Like, an adventure, where you don't know what's in store for you around the corner, but maybe some really awesome opportunities that will change your life for the better!

 Not everyone is cut out to be their own boss.
 But if the thought has crossed your mind multiple times or you have a deep desire of running your own business, then it's probably there for a reason!

 Your services might be the answer to someone else's prayers, so it would be a disservice not to provide that to the world.

 Remember, the world needs what you carry.
 And what is on your heart is there for a reason.

-Now go out there and shine your light, sister!
-We need you!
+Now go out there and shine your light!
+Because we need you!